Elderly Native American woman checks her credit score.

 You can think of this temporary dip in your score as credit bureaus asking you to prove your financial stability.
 As long as you maintain good habits like paying your bills on time and keeping little to no balance on your credit cards – referred to as low credit utilization – your score should bounce back within a few months.

-It might only be temporary, but if you apply with five different lenders to see who offers the best deal, are you hurting your credit with a new inquiry each time?
+If you apply with five different lenders to see who offers the best deal for your mortgage refinance, are you hurting your credit with a new inquiry each time?
 Not so much.

 FICO® has a built-in shopping exemption.
 The way that this works is that if you’re clearly considering multiple lenders for the same type of loan, any inquiries made within a certain time span all count as one.
 Therefore, your credit score is only impacted once.